Image

 Riverside Dickens Festival

-One of the more unusual book festivals, this one, devoted to the immutable Charles Dickens, takes as its theme in 2010, “A Visit to the Old Curiosity Shop.”
+One of the more unusual book festivals, this one, devoted to the immutable Charles Dickens.
 Plays, street performers, food vendors, educational workshops, musical performances, pageants, living history presentations, workshops, lectures, classroom study, exhibits and a street bazaar with free entertainment, vendors and costumed characters are just a few of the events planned.

 Sacramento Antiquarian Book Fair